MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 I struggled to figure out how to animate the letters on the flashcard in study mode.
 I thought it would be a great bonus if the letters would be emphasized as they are spelled my the computer.
 I found these helpful links from Sarah L. Fossheim.
 I adapted them to make it work for the study mode: <br/>
 https://fossheim.io/writing/posts/react-text-splitting/ <br/>
 https://fossheim.io/writing/posts/react-text-splitting-animations/

+Grade level words were found through google searches for Scripps Spelling Bee word lists all over the internet.

+Word definitions have been pulled in using the [WordsAPI](https://www.wordsapi.com/) in the Admin wordsearch function.
+I have free usage with a 500 word a day limit.

+Speech recognition is implemented using [react-speech-recognition](https://github.com/JamesBrill/react-speech-recognition) in combination with a [speech recognition polyfill](https://github.com/JamesBrill/react-speech-recognition/blob/master/docs/POLYFILLS.md) usinging [Speechly's](https://www.speechly.com/) free tier.

+The voice selection option in the profile view is adapted from the react-speech-kit [Github repository from MikeyParten](https://github.com/MikeyParton/react-speech-kit/blob/master/examples/src/useSpeechRecognition.jsx)

 Avatars:
 All individually downloaded for free from flaticon.
 The entire pack can be found at: [Icon Pack: Animals | Flat](https://www.flaticon.com/packs/animals-3)